slazav/mapsoft2-libs/geo_data/Formats.md

 Mapsoft2 supports reading and writing GeoJSON files (tracks and waypoints).
-All data fields of Mapsoft structures are supported (should be no data loss except skipping empty waypoint lists).
+All data fields of Mapsoft structures are supported (should be no data loss).

 Waypoint lists are written in separate FeatureCollections.
-When reading a FeatureCollection (including the topmost one) is converted to a waypoint list only if there is at least one waypoint inside.
+When reading a FeatureCollection (including the topmost one) is converted to a waypoint list in two cases: if it contains at least one waypoint inside; if it does not contain any features, in this case empty waypoint list is created.
 In GeoJSON FeatureCollections can contain tracks or other FeatureCollections.
-Mapsoft converts this to a "flat" stucture with non-empty waypoint lists and tracks.
+Mapsoft converts this to a "flat" stucture with waypoint lists and tracks.

 Track is always written as a Feature with MultiLineString coordinates (even if it contains one segment), but can be read also from a LineString.